-OCSUP 108 Applied Mathematics II
+OCSUP 108 Applied Mathematics II 5 Cred

 Provides review and instruction of the basic fundamental principles of geometry and trigonometry.
-Development and applications of measurement of angles, shapes and their properties, areas and volumes of triangles, polygons, cylinders, cones, circles, ellipses, irregular shapes, right triangle, trigonometric functions, and laws of sines and cosines.
+Development and applications of measurement of angles, shapes and their properties, areas and volumes of triangles, polygons, cylinders, cones, circles, ellipses, irregular shapes, right triangle, trigonometric functions, and laws of sine and cosine.
 The emphasis in on combining academics and technical skills with real-life context for learning.
-Prerequisite: Grade of B+ or better in OCSUP 106 or MATH 065, or grade of C- or better in OCSUP 107 or MATH 095, or appropriate placement score.
+Prerequisite: Grade of C- or better in OCSUP 107, or appropriate placement score.

-OCSUP 299 Principles of Leadership
+OCSUP 299 Principles of Leadership 1 Credit